 - If you have leftover fresh broccoli, use it to make this Healthy Broccoli Salad from Rachel Cooks.

 Copycat Panera Broccoli Cheddar Soup

 A lightened-up, homemade version of Panera Bread's Broccoli Cheese Soup

 - 4 ounces grated sharp cheddar cheese

 - salt and pepper to taste

-- Slowly add the chicken stock and milk, stirring well as you add the liquid.
+Slowly add the chicken stock, whisking well as you add the liquid.

-- Whisk in the cheese and allow to cook for an additional 5 minutes, to let the cheese melt.
+Whisk in the cheese and evaporated milk and allow to cook for an additional 2-5 minutes, to let the cheese melt, stirring constantly.

 Taste and add salt and pepper as needed.